microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 storm   | Listen

 ### Create the HDInsight Storm cluster
-- Sign in to the azure and create a storm cluster and create a Storm cluster
+- Sign in to the azure and create a storm cluster

 ## Install Java Dependencies

+Several of the dependencies in *eventhub-blobwriter* java storm project must be downloaded and built individually, then installed into the local Maven repository on your development environment.

 ### Install Microsoft Azure SDK for Java
 - Clone [Microsoft Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java)